Environmental Technical Advisory Committee (ELTAC)

 Meetings

 The committee meets up to three times a year.
 Meetings are publicly noticed ten days prior to the meeting and provide many opportunities for public and community input.
-Due to the COVID-19 pandemic, all 2021 meetings are anticipated to be held virtual.
+All ELTAC Meetings comply with the Bagley-Keene Open Meeting Act.
+Read A Handy Guide to the Act.

 Visit the ELTAC Meetings webpage for more details.